Sell veterinary medicines on the internet

 - before prescribing and supplying a POM-VPS product, a veterinary surgeon, pharmacist or SQP (collectively referred to as Responsible Qualified Persons - RQPs) should assess the details provided by the customer.

-- there should be interaction with the customer to ensure that sufficient information about the animal and the treatment for which the product is required is obtained.
+- interaction with the customer at point of sale to ensure that sufficient information about the animal and the treatment for which the product is required is obtained.
 This is carefully considered so that the most appropriate VMP is prescribed and supplied.

 - a similar procedure should be followed before supplying a NFA-VPS product.
 Such interaction should take place even if a customer asks for a specific product.

-- when prescribing or supplying VMPs for horses, an RQP should inform the customer whether or not the product is suitable for use in food producing horses.
+- when prescribing or supplying VMPs for horses, an RQP should establish whether or not the product is suitable for use in food producing horses and if not, that the horse has been signed out of the food chain.
 This is to allow horse keepers to fulfil their obligations regarding the horse passport legislation and retention of records for food producing animals.